Overlandcoder/odinbook/README.md

 - View notifications of received friend requests
 - Send welcome email to new users when they sign up (only available in local version)
 - Turbo Frames used for liking/unliking posts to improve user experience
+- Tested with RSpec and Capybara (96% code coverage)

 ## Known Bugs
 - No error message is displayed by Devise if wrong password is entered while logging in (may be due to an incompatibility with Rails 7 and Devise)